 Splinter accepting April as his daughter at the end of City at War.

 Splinter's heart attack in volume 4, issue 10, and his funeral in issue 11.
-Seeing Splinter as a father figure in his youth, this Troper was completely devastated.
+Seeing as Splinter was a father to the Turtles, it's completely devastating.

 Cold, Cold Ice is a depressing revenge attempt that humanizes the Foot.